battle-lab/crossmap/prerequisites.md

 - bowtie v1
   - Please make sure the path variable includes the location for `bowtie`.

+Note: The program has been tested on CentOS Linux (64 bit) using R v3.5.1 and bowtie v1.2.2.

 #### Genome sequences
 The genome sequences should be stored in a directory.
 The genome sequence for each chromosome should be in a fasta file in a directory.
 The file name for each chromosome should be CHRNAME.fa.
 For example, file names for human genome would look like below